Vibe-House-LLC/memeSRC/NOTES-TVDB.md

 # TVDB Integration Notes

 ## Episode Titles on Frame Page
 The `/frame` page now attempts to fetch the episode name from the TVDB API using the `memesrcTVDB` Lambda.
 It searches for the series title from the frame metadata, loads the corresponding season and episode details, and displays the episode name if found.
+A temporary settings button on the frame page allows manually entering a TVDB series ID, which is stored in local storage for future lookups.

 ## Future Improvements
 - **Expose TVDB IDs in Metadata**: The Amplify schema already stores a `tvdbid` for Series, Seasons and Episodes.
 Many of our existing `00_metadata.json` files do not surface this value, so the front-end must search by series name.
 Adding the id to the metadata (or exposing it via GraphQL) would avoid the initial search request.